ArcaneEngineer/ECS-tutorials/part3.md

 An archetype is basically the unique collection of active components which defines an entity.

 For example, a tank is something that has active `hull`, `turret`, `trackLeft` and `trackRight`components, in addition to the ubiquitous `transform` and `motion` components being active.
-That collection of active component types is the tanks _archetype_.
+That collection of active component types is the tank _archetype_.
 Anything that shares these active components can also be considered to be a tank.

 ## Writing the Code

 I suggest downloading the project from [github](https://github.com/ArcaneEngineer/ECS-tutorials) and using a [diff](https://www.google.com/search?q=diff+meaning) tool to compare [`part2.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.js) against [`part3.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part3.js).

  I love using [kdiff3](https://kdiff3.sourceforge.net/) -- it allows 3-way diffs meaning you could compare parts [1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.js), [2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part2.js), and [3](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part3.js) side by side.

-I have tried to keep the diff between parts 2 to 3 much clearer this time (part 1 to 2 was a bit messy), and I will continue to do so in future parts wherever possible.
+I have tried to keep the diff between parts 2 to 3 much clearer this time (part 1 to 2 was a bit messy).
+I will try to do so in future parts, as well.

 ### Generalising the populate / initialise loop